maartenberg/dotvim/README.md

-# spasticVerbalizer / dotvim
-## "Vim dotfiles that are probably not very good"
+"Vim dotfiles that are probably not very good"